joehanlon/Linux/Spring5.md

 - mvnw : Maven wrapper.
 This allows us to run Maven commands w/o having Maven installed.
 (You should still install Maven though).
 - Spring5webappApplication.java : This is the one application file that we have right now.
 - application.properties : This is where we can define overrides for certain app settings.
+   - application.properties should be in the classpath.
+Using Maven or Gradle, it should be under /src/main/resources
-Spring Boot has parent-child relationships. <parent> is tagged in the pom.xml file, and the project inherits curated dependencies / information from other releases when they occur.
+   - There we can add server.port = xxxx to change the default port from 8080 Spring Boot has parent-child relationships. <parent> is tagged in the pom.xml file, and the project inherits curated dependencies / information from other releases when they occur.

  #### To Run the App, Using the Maven Wrapper